mergeweb/best_practices/_posts/2016-02-03-css-versioning.md

 Manually updating the version number is a hassle and adding a timestamp fixes the issue but it does not allow us the benefits of browser caching for our users.
 The best method of these three is definitely to append the 'Release' directories version to our CSS as it allows the benefits of browser caching while making sure to override the cache when a change is pushed live.
 But...

 Turns out there is a simpler, automated and easier way to accomplish this using PHP's built in <code>filemtime</code> function.
-To do this simply use the folowing method when you enqueue your stylesheet.
+To do this simply use the following method when you enqueue your stylesheet.

 <code>wp<u> </u>enqueue<u> </u>style( 'main<u> </u>css', get<u> </u>template<u> </u>directory<u> </u>uri() . '/compiled<u> </u>css/main.css' , false, filemtime( get<u> </u>template<u> </u>directory() . '/compiled_css/main.css' ), 'screen' );</code>